-- c.
-Patient health records are expected to be drafted in such a way that another health practitioner could take over the care of the patient if necessary and in a manner that would allow another health practitioner to quickly identify pertinent information about the patient in the event of an emergency. - d.
-Chinese medicine practitioners should be aware that a request for access to records can come at any time, including from other health practitioners in an emergency, and it is the Chinese medicine practitioner's responsibility to respond to these requests without delay. - e.
+- v.
+Any use of Chinese herbal medicine products in treatment provided. - vi.
+Any unusual reactions, side effects that may follow treatment, or possible adverse events. - c.
+If known, it is preferred that a Western medicine diagnosis be recorded in English, but this is not mandatory. - d.
+Prescriptions should be recorded as follows: - i.
+Acupuncture prescriptions can be recorded in English, pinyin or World Health Organisation numbering scheme for acupuncture points. - ii.
+Chinese herbal medicine prescriptions and the use of related products can be recorded in pinyin or with the English name to comply with the Board's Guidelines for safe Chinese herbal medicine practice. - e.
+Patient health records are expected to be drafted in such a way that another health practitioner could take over the care of the patient if necessary and in a manner that would allow another health practitioner to quickly identify pertinent information about the patient in the event of an emergency. - f.
+Chinese medicine practitioners should be aware that a request for access to records can come at any time, including from other health practitioners in an emergency, and it is the Chinese medicine practitioner's responsibility to respond to these requests without delay. - g.
 Health records in English may include profession-specific terminology (as do all health professions) and in Chinese medicine, may include terms written in pin yin (with acceptable addition of Chinese characters).
-In Chinese medicine, examples include terms such as qi or chi, names of syndromes such as Bi Syndrome, acupuncture point names such as Zu san li and number-based acupuncture points such as ST36. - f.
+In Chinese medicine, examples include terms such as qi or chi, names of syndromes such as Bi Syndrome, acupuncture point names such as Zu san li and number-based acupuncture points such as ST36. - h.
 Chinese medicine practitioners are also expected to comply with the nomenclature requirements in the Board's Guidelines for safe Chinese herbal medicine practice.

-6. Translation of previous health records
+6. Translation of health records

 - a.
-The previous versions of this guideline permitted some Chinese medicine practitioners to make records in a language other than English.7 - b.
-Where records have historically been made in a language other than English in compliance with a previous version of this guideline before <the effective date of the Revised guidelines>, the Board does not require these records to be translated unless and until the practitioner receives a request for these records to be translated. - c.
-The translation of historic records is the responsibility of the Chinese medicine practitioner, and the Chinese medicine practitioner is to be fully satisfied that the translation is comprehensive, accurately reflects the content of the original patient health record and follows this guideline.
+Section 5b of this guideline sets out the minimum requirement of elements in health records for Chinese medicine practitioners with English language conditions on their registration to make in English, while previous versions of the guideline permitted this cohort to make full health records in a language other than English. - b.
+Where records have been made in a language other than English in compliance with the current or a previous version of this guideline, the Board does not require these records to be translated unless and until the practitioner receives a request for these records to be translated. - c.
+The translation of records is the responsibility of the Chinese medicine practitioner, and the Chinese medicine practitioner is to be fully satisfied that the translation is comprehensive, accurately reflects the content of the original patient health record and follows this guideline.